 - Supply Chain

-In 2012 we adopted a three-pronged approach to guide our efforts: company-wide energy efficiency initiatives, collaboration and alternative energy.
+In 2013, we continued our three-pronged approach to guide our efforts: company-wide energy efficiency initiatives, collaboration and alternative energy.

 In 2008, we established an intensity metric to measure our electricity usage as compared to our network traffic growth.
 We did this to show progress in our efficiency efforts at a time when heavier network demands are driving higher electricity use.

-In 2012, our energy intensity as measured by KWh electricity/Terabytes network traffic was 281.
+In 2013, our energy intensity as measured by MWh electricity/Petabytes network traffic network traffic was 233.

 Here is our progress to date:

-Our energy intensity as measured by MWh electricity/$ billion revue was 114,589.
+Our energy intensity as measured by MWh electricity/$ billion revenue was 114,686.